fervillz/slider-seo/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Responsive WordPress slider plus SEO friendly equals boost traffic in no time.
-Select from 60+ different slider animations.
+Select from multiple different slider animations.
 Slider-SEO plugin enables you to create beautiful carousels.

 == Description ==
-Responsive WordPress slider plus SEO friendly equals boost traffic in no time.
-Select from 60+ different slider animations.
-Slider-SEO plugin enables you to create beautiful carousels.
+Slider SEO is a SEO friendly slider that focus on helping your website get indexed by search engines thus allowing more traffics to come.

+This slider is 100% responsive with full support mobile devices, tablets, desktop computers and all modern web browsers which includes iPhone, iPad, Android, Chrome, Safari, Firefox, Opera, Internet Explorer 7/8/9/10/11 and also Microsoft Edge.

+Create amazing animation combo effects powered by animate.css

+Move the slider through your fingers in mobile devices or mouse in desktops

+**Features**

+* Very user friendly admin panel
+* Using the power of Owl carousel in tandem with the fast and powerful animate.css
+* Touch Swipe by Finger or Mouse
+* Responsive image slider
+* SEO and script optimized
+* Set image title, alt, caption and add links
+* Carousel Slider
+* Create Slider with Shortcode
+* HTML Layer Slideshow
+* Responsive from big monitors up to snall mobile devices, tablets etc.
+* Redorder slides
+* Restore deleted slides
+* Remove slider 1 by 1 or removed them all in a single click.
+* 100% FREE and this one already comes in full version.

 == Installation ==
 **Very Important**